-Those direct nonlinear formulas are like the direct solution for the quadratic equation mentioned above and solve directly and nonlinearly for changes in the velocities, $\alpha$ , $\beta$ , and the density $\rho$ in a 1D elastic earth.
-Stolt and Weglein (2012) present the linear equations for a 3D earth that generalize equations 47-50 Those formulas prescribe precisely what data you need as input, and they dictate how to compute those sought-after mechanical properties, given the necessary data.
-There is no search or cost function, and the unambiguous and unequivocal data needed are full-multicomponent data - PP, PS, SP, and SS - for all traces in each of the P- and S-shot records.
-The direct algorithm determines first the data needed and then the appropriate algorithms for using those data to directly compute the sought-after changes in the earth's mechanical properties.
-Hence, any method that calls itself inversion (let alone full-wave inversion) for determining changes in elastic properties, and in particular, the P-wave velocity $\alpha$ , and that inputs only P-data, is more off base, misguided, and lost than the methods that sought two or more functions of depth from a single trace.
-You can model-match P-data ad nauseum, which takes a lot of computational effort and people with advanced degrees in math and physics computing Fréchet derivatives, and it requires sophisticated $L_P$ -norm cost functions and local or global search engines, so it must be reasonable, scientific, and worthwhile.
-Why can I not use just PP-data to invert for changes in $V{\rm P}$ , $V{\rm S}$ , and density because Zoeppritz says that I can model PP from those quantities and because I have, using PP-data with angle variation, enough dimension?
-As stated above, data dimension is good, but it is not good enough for a direct inversion of those elastic properties.
+Those direct nonlinear formulas are like the direct solution for the quadratic equation mentioned above and solve directly and nonlinearly for changes in the velocities, $\alpha$ , $\beta$ and the density $\rho$ in a 1D elastic Earth.
+Stolt and Weglein (2012), present the linear equations for a 3D Earth that generalize equations (30)-(33).
+Those formulas prescribe precisely what data you need as input, and they dictate how to compute those sought-after mechanical properties, given the necessary data.
+There is no search or cost function, and the unambiguous and unequivocal data needed are full multicomponent data - PP, PS, SP, and SS - for all traces in each of the P and S shot records.
+The direct algorithm determines first the data needed and then the appropriate algorithms for using those data to directly compute the sought-after changes in the Earth's mechanical properties.
+Hence, any method that calls itself inversion (let alone full-wave inversion) for determining changes in elastic properties, and in particular the P-wave velocity $\alpha$ , and that inputs only P-data, is more off base, misguided, and lost than the methods that sought two or more functions of depth from a single trace.
+You can model-match P-data until the cows come home, and that takes a lot of computational effort and people with advanced degrees in math and physics computing Frechet derivatives, and requires sophisticated $L_P$ norm cost functions and local or global search engines, so it must be reasonable, scientific, and worthwhile.
+Why can't we use just PP-data to invert for changes in $V_P$ , $V_S$ , and density, because Zoeppritz says that we can model PP from those quantities, and because we have, using PP-data with angle variation, enough dimension?
+As stated above, data dimension is good, but not good enough for a direct inversion of those elastic properties.

-Adopting equations 27 and 28 as in AVO and FWI, there is a violation of the fundamental relationship between changes in a medium and changes in a wavefield, $G = G_0 + G_0 V G$ , which is as serious as considering problems involving a right triangle and violating the Pythagorean theorem.
-That is, iteratively updating PP data with an elastic model violates the basic relationship between changes in a medium V and changes in the wavefield $G - G_0$ for the simplest elastic earth model.
+Adopting equations (21) and (22) as in AVO and FWI, there is a violation of the https://mc.manuscriptc@stral.com/interpretation fundamental relationship between changes in a medium and changes in a wavefield, $G = G_0 + G_0 V G$ , which is as serious as considering problems involving a right triangle and violating the Pythagorean theorem .
+That is, iteratively updating PP data with an elastic model violates the basic relationship between changes in a medium, V, and changes in the wavefield, $G - G_0$ , for the simplest elastic earth model.

-This direct inverse method for parameter estimation provides a platform for amplitude analysis and a solid framework and direct methodology for the goals and objectives of indirect methods such as AVO and FWI.
-A direct method for the purposes of amplitude analysis provides a method that derives from, respects, and honors the fundamental identity and relationship $G = G_0 +$ $G_0VG$ .
-Iteratively inverting multicomponent data has the correct data, but it does not correspond to a direct inverse algorithm.
-To honor $G = G_0 + G_0 V G$ , you need the data and the algorithm that the direct inverse prescribes.
-Not recognizing the message that an operator identity and the elastic wave equation unequivocally communicate is a fundamental and significant contribution to the gap in effectiveness in current AVO and FWI methods and application (equation A-6).
+This direct inverse method for parameter estimation provides a platform for amplitude analysis, and a solid framework and direct methodology for the goals and objectives of indirect methods like AVO and FWI.
+A direct method for the purposes of amplitude analysis provides a method that derives from, respects and honors the fundamental identity and relationship $G = G_0 + G_0 V G$ .
+Iteratively inverting multi-component data has the correct data but doesn't correspond to a direct inverse algorithm.
+To honor $G = G_0 + G_0 V G$ , you need both the data and the algorithm that direct inverse prescribes.
+Not recognizing the message that an operator identity and the elastic wave equation unequivocally communicate is a fundamental and significant contribution to the gap in effectiveness in current AVO and FWI methods and application [equation (A-3)].
 This analysis generalizes to 3D with P, SH, and SV data.